draip96/ChatRAG/README.md

 ## Installation

-### Windows

-On windows installation, WSL2 is required for Ollama.
+For windows installation, WSL2 is required for Ollama.
 Install WSL2 if necessary.

 Download and install [Ollama](https://ollama.com/).